petrzilkovah/english-for-designers/04-experience/index.md

 - DTP

 ## Publication design (*Povstalec*) [Case study](https://petrzilkovah.github.io/english-for-designers/03-aboutness/case-study.html)
-**Pro bono/VŠKK | 2020–present**
+**Students project, VŠKK | 2020–present**

-Graphic design, typesetting, illustration and DTP
+Graphic design, typesetting, illustration and pre-printing preparation

 Redesigned school magazine led by literary students at our university.
 Now continue to work on the publication, providing basic typesetting, illustrations, photo processing and pre-printing preparation.

 ## Publication design (*Face to face*)
 **Freelance (?) | 2019–2021**

-Graphic design, typesetting, DTP and accompanying material
+Graphic design, typesetting, pre-printing preparation

 Worked with a collection of students’ texts inspired by WWII witness’ stories and designed them into a publication.
 Then prepared the same data anew when the publication was translated to the English language.
 Besides typesetting, I worked with period and present-day photos.